Classic Shades Painting

-Indeed, color selection can become the most difficult part of the whole house painting process.
-Sometimes, people struggle for weeks and even months, looking at paint swatches, putting up paint samples, talking to relatives, and still not being able to decide on a color scheme.
+Time and time again I see people struggling with color.
+Indeed, color selection can become the most difficult part of the house painting process.
+I have seen people’s eyes literally glaze over with bewilderment when faced with a color making decision.
+Sometimes, people struggle for months, looking at paint swatches, putting up paint samples, talking to relatives, and still not be able to decide.

 The Color Wheel is a simple tool that can help us think about color.
 It is also one of the most powerful tools available for home decorating.
 The color wheel is basically a circle of colors represented in the color spectrum.
-A typical color wheel is made up of only 12 colors.
+A typical color wheel is made up of 12 colors.
 Learn how these 12 combine and you will be able to create many great looking color schemes.

 Three Primary Colors – Red, Blue and Yellow.
 Every other color is made up of some combination of these three.
 Primary colors by definition are those colors that cannot be created by mixing others.